github-education-resources/GitHubGraduation-2021/_data/chatziiola/chatziiola.md

 ---
 name: Lamprinos Chatziioannou
-institution: 1st Experimental High School Of Thessaloniki "Manolis Andronikos"
+institution: 1st Experimental High School Of Thessaloniki
-quote: To see the world, things dangerous to come to...
+quote: To see the world, things dangerous to come to... ~Walter Mitty
 github_user: chatziiola
 ---